 I’m a busy person.
 Just like you.
 There are some days that move at such a fast pace that it feels like only three hours have gone by.
 But mentally and physically, I know it’s been a long day.

 For most businesses, having an office in the Willis Tower has several positives.
 But for Segal McCambridge Singer & Mahoney, there was one rather significant problem with the tower: the sheer size of the floor plan.

 The Far North Side is one of those areas considered “far away” by many people — annoying to visit, especially on a traffic-heavy Saturday afternoon.
 It’s too bad for those who don’t come north to explore this part of the city.

 My love for street food began while traveling throughout Japan.
 Chicago-style hot dogs, cheesesteaks from Philly, NYC slices, falafels in Jerusalem, Santorini gyros, funnel cakes at the state fair and my ultimate favorite — my street food of street foods — Japanese ramen noodles.

 Corporate Counsel 2014A variety of experts weigh in on topics in the corporate sector ranging from foreign patents and employment disputes to digital evidence and the Hobby Lobby decision.

 Legal Technology Update 2014This year's Legal Technology Update features our survey on e-discovery.
 Now in its seventh year, the survey highlights trends in technology services and use at Chicago law firms.

-CLE Guide Fall 2013Law Bulletin Publishing Company is proud to present the Spring 2013 edition of the Midwest CLE Guide, the only resource of its kind in the Midwest.
-It lists hundreds of courses by date, subject and provider.
+CLE Guide Spring 2014Law Bulletin Publishing Company is proud to present the Spring 2014 edition of the Midwest CLE Guide.